Chris New: Theatre work

 New has extensive theatre credits.
 His first professional stage credit occurred just weeks after graduation, when he appeared in the summer of 2006 as Mosby in the Elizabethan-era play Arden of Faversham at the White Bear Theatre in London.
 A reviewer for The Stage remarked that he played the villainous role with "brooding menace".
 That December, he appeared as Horst opposite theatre veteran Alan Cumming in a production of Bent, by Martin Sherman, at Trafalgar Studios in London.
-Susannah Clapp, reviewing the play for The Observer, said New is "an actor whose huge talent is unusually matched by his restraint."
+Susannah Clapp, reviewing the play for The Observer, wrote New is "an actor whose huge talent is unusually matched by his restraint."
 His performance won him an Evening Standard Award nomination for the Milton Shulman Award for Outstanding Newcomer of 2006, and a What's On Stage.com Theatregoers' Choice Award nomination for Best London Newcomer of the Year for 2006.

-In February 2007, New took on the role of Louis in The Reporter, a play by Nicholas Wright about the mysterious suicide of BBC journalist David James Mossman in 1971.
+In February 2007, New took on the role of Louis in The Reporter, a play by Nicholas Wright about the mysterious suicide of journalist David James Mossman in 1971.
 The play was produced by the Royal National Theatre at the Cottesloe Theatre in London.
 New starred opposite Ben Chaplin.
-David Benedict in Variety called New's Louis "nervy, charged-up but controlled", and said the "strain of the relationship's illegality creates the play's strongest sequence."
+David Benedict in Variety called New's Louis "nervy, charged-up but controlled" and wrote the "strain of the relationship's illegality creates the play's strongest sequence."
 Philip Fisher for The British Theatre Guide had equally good things to say, noting that "New, who received universal plaudits for his performance opposite Alan Cumming in Bent once again shows real talent as Louis."

 In October 2007, New played Dromio of Ephesus in William Shakespeare's The Comedy of Errors.
 The comedy was mounted by the Royal Shakespeare Company, and New was part of the national touring cast.
 The play marked New's Royal Shakespeare Company (RSC) debut.

 When The Comedy of Errors neared the end of its tour, New took on the role of Viola in the RSC's production of William Shakespeare's Twelfth Night.
 The play is about a shipwrecked woman who adopts a male identity, only to discover her long-lost twin brother is also on the island.
 The Neil Bartlett production was a gender-bending one, in which the female roles were played by men, and the male roles by women.
 John Lithgow co-starred as Malvolio.
-Charles Spencer, writing for The Daily Telegraph, was harsh in his appraisal: "...in Chris New's performance, apart from an opening sequence in unconvincing drag, there is no attempt to capture Viola's femininity.
+Charles Spencer, writing for The Daily Telegraph, was harsh in his appraisal: "in Chris New's performance, apart from an opening sequence in unconvincing drag, there is no attempt to capture Viola's femininity.
 He just comes over as a strangely charmless, somewhat priggish gay young man."
-Michael Billington in The Guardian had few good things to say about the production as a whole, but highly praised New's performance:
+Michael Billington in The Guardian had few good things to write about the production as a whole, but highly praised New's performance: